derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/12/2024 16:18:48 : 3 Database Admins walked into a NoSQL bar.
+15/12/2024 16:18:45 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
-"The year is 9999.
-You know COBOL, right?"
+Two bytes meet.
+The first byte asks, 'Are you ill?'
+The second byte replies, 'No, just feeling a bit off.'
 <!-- replace-with-joke ends -->